yashaka/selene-with-docs/docs/contribution/how-to-write-docs.guide.md

 on rendered page too (analog `<br>` in HTML).
 - Use [semantic linefeeds][semantic-linefeeds],
-wrapping lines by 72-80 characters except for links and images and .md files in project root (because GitHub renders each newline character).
+wrapping lines by 72-80 characters
+==except== for links and images and .md files in project root (unfortunately, GitHub renders each newline character).
 - Paragraphs are separated by a blank line.

 <!-- markdownlint-disable MD046 -->